Polynomial Depth, Highness and Lowness for E: Preliminaries

-This property is monotone in the following sense: If class $D$ is contained in a class $C$ of $p_i$-measure zero, then $D$ also has $p_i$-measure zero.
-It is easy to see that if a class $C$ has $p_1$-measure zero, then it has $p_2$-measure zero (the converse is not always true).
+For the rest of this section, let $i\in\{1,2\}$; $p_1$ (abbreviated $p$) stands for polynomial time bounds, $p_2$ for $2^{\pl}$. \begin{definition}[See \cite{Lutz:q_structure_of_EXP} for more details] A class $C$ has $p_i$-measure zero (written $\mu_{p_i}(C)=0$) if there is a single $p_i$-martingale $d$ that succeeds on every language $A$ of $C$. \end{definition} This property is monotone in the following sense: If class $D$ is contained in a class $C$ of $p_i$-measure zero, then $D$ also has $p_i$-measure zero.
+It is easy to see that if a class $C$ has $p_1$-measure zero, then it has $p_2$-measure zero.
+The converse is not always true but the following is known.

-The measure conservation property \cite{Lutz:almost_everyw_high_nonunif_complex} states that class $\ce$ (resp. $\cexp$) do not have $p$-measure (resp. $p_2$-measure) zero.